 Importance of Kafka Consumer Group

-For a retail organization, there will be a large number of Producers generating data at a huge rate.
-Now, in order to read a large volume of data, we need multiple Consumers running in parallel.
-It is comparatively easier in the Producer side where each Producer generates data independently of the others.
+There will be a large number of Producers generating data at a huge rate for a retail organisation.
+Now, to read a large volume of data, we need multiple Consumers running in parallel.
+It is comparatively easier on the Producer side, where each Producer generates data independently of the others.
 But, on the Consumer side, if we have more than one consumer reading from the same topic, there is a high chance that each message will be read more than once.
 Kafka solves this problem using Consumer Group.
 In any instance, only one consumer is allowed to read data from a partition.

 Partitions of Kafka Consumer Group